Three-year-old hospitalized with life-threatening injuries after Auburn crash

 Authorities said Adam Doherty, 37, of Rockland was driving a 2006 Ford Ranger west on Minot Avenue when the pickup truck left the road and hit a tree.

-Doherty was taken to Central Maine Medical Center with serious injuries.
+Doherty was taken to Central Maine Medical Center in Lewiston with serious injuries.
 They weren't life-threatening, according to police.

-The crash is still being investigated, with the Androscoggin County Sheriff's Department assisting with the crash reconstruction.
+The crash is under investigation, with the Androscoggin County Sheriff's Department assisting with the crash reconstruction.